sveltejs/svelte/packages/svelte/messages/compile-errors/script.md

 > Imports of `svelte/internal/*` are forbidden.
 It contains private runtime code which is subject to change without notice.
 If you're importing from `svelte/internal/*` to work around a limitation of Svelte, please open an issue at https://github.com/sveltejs/svelte and explain your use case

+## invalid_arguments_usage

+> The arguments keyword cannot be used within the template or at the top level of a component

 ## legacy_export_invalid

 > Cannot use `export let` in runes mode — use `$props()` instead